nabatsen/ELEC-C9821-2022-Project-Visitor-Tracker-team3/README.md

 # Visualization

-For the visualization and GUI we are using Figma design tool.
+For the Web GUI visualization we are using Figma design tool.

 ## Figma